Stellate Ganglion Block

 (Within 48 hours of Visit)

 *Stellate Ganglion Block for PTSD is currently considered an experimental procedure by major insurance companies.
-AIMS can directly bill contracted insurance companies for the management and coordination of care during the office visit.
+AIMS can directly bill contracted insurance companies for the management and coordination of care before and after procedure.

 Right Sided Stellate Ganglion Block injection under Ultrasound Guidance performed by Dr. Dobbs.
 Needle tip is visible in the upper left portion of the video screen.
 Blood flow in the internal jugular vein is in blue and in the internal carotid artery is red.